About

 Why I like Clojure

-I feel powerful behind a clojure interpreter like nowhere else.
+I feel powerful behind a Clojure interpreter because the language is defined entirely by how I choose to use it.
 I don’t feel the same with Python or Typescript.
 Lisp lets you think outside the box.
-It lets you move fast 🌪️.
-And has, beyond that:
+It gives you complete freedom.
+As far as specifics go, Clojure has:

 • Declarative Code: immutability means your program has no state.
 It’s a perceptual shift from representing variables as volatile containers existing in the time domain, to representing them as fixed points in a cause and effect pipeline.